CSC207-UofT/207-course-notes/01-introduction-to-java.md

 Now, we can turn our attention to writing Java code!

+> Note: throughout, we'll show related Python code and highlight similarities
+> and differences between the two languages to help you quickly get up to speed
+> with the syntax of Java so that you'll be writing Java code in no time!

 ## 1.1.
 A first look at Java
 Let's begin by looking at something very simple in Python: